Hillary Clinton emails mishandled by 15 State Department employees, review finds

-At least 15 people broke State Department rules in mishandling former Secretary Hillary Clinton’s emails, the department said in a new review released publicly Monday.
+At least 15 people broke State Department rules in mishandling former Secretary Hillary Clinton’s emails, the department said in a review released publicly Monday.

 While the full review is not completed, the department said it’s found 23 violations and seven infractions of security protocols related to Mrs. Clinton’s emails.

-Some of the 15 people got write-ups placed in their security files at the department, according to a letter sent to Sen. Chuck Grassley.
+Some of the 15 people got write-ups placed in their security files at the department, according to a letter sent to Sen. Chuck Grassley, Iowa Republican.
 Those could affect future attempts to gain security clearances, the department said.

 “The department considers and violation of security policies to be a serious matter,” wrote Mary Elizabeth Taylor, assistance secretary for legislative affairs.